PR0CK0/C_TextBasedRacingGame/README.md

 # C_TextBasedRacingGame
-A CLI text-based racing game in C, for my first semester class, under professor Behi
+A CLI text-based racing game in C, for my first semester class in the fall of 2016, under professor Behi